Samantha Morton: Roles in television (since 2015)

-Since September 11, 2022, Morton stars as Catherine de' Medici in the Starz television series The Serpent Queen.
+Since 11 September 2022, Morton stars as Catherine de' Medici in the Starz television series The Serpent Queen.
+Also in 2022, Morton returned to the big screen in three different roles: in The Whale she played the ex-wife of Brendan Fraser's reclusive and morbidly obese professor; in Save the Cinema she starred as a hairdresser campaigning to save a local theater from closing; and in She Said, Morton played Zelda Perkins, who revealed to New York Times reporter Jodi Kantor the details of non-disclosure agreements by which sexual assault victims of Harvey Weinstein, co-founder and at that time co-chairman of Miramax Films, her former employer, were bound.

+As a musician Morton is a member of the duo Sam Morton, along with Richard Russell.
+The duo's debut studio album, Daffodils & Dirt, was released in 2024.

 Personal life

 Morton dated actor Charlie Creed-Miles, whom she met on the set of the film The Last Yellow, in 1999.
-They broke up when Morton was 15 weeks pregnant with their daughter, actress Esmé Creed-Miles, born 5 February 2000.
+They broke up when Morton was 15 weeks pregnant with their daughter, actress Esmé Creed-Miles, born in February 2000.

-Morton met filmmaker Harry Holm (son of actor Ian Holm) while filming a music video for the band the Vitamins.
-Their daughter, Edie, was born on 4 January 2008, and their son, Theodore, was born in 2012.
-They live in Monyash, Derbyshire.
+Morton met filmmaker Harry Holm (son of actor Ian Holm) while filming a music video for the band The Vitamins.
+They had a daughter and a son, and as of 2012 lived in Monyash, Derbyshire.

-In early 2008, Morton revealed that she had been "close to death" after suffering a debilitating stroke due to being hit by a piece of 17th-century plaster that fell on her head (damaging her vertebral artery) in 2006.
+In early 2008, Morton revealed that she had been "close to death" after suffering a debilitating stroke after being hit on the head by a piece of 17th-century plaster, damaging her vertebral artery, in 2006.
 She was in hospital for three weeks after the incident.
-She withdrew from the public spotlight and took an 18-month break from film acting in order to learn to walk again.
+She took an 18-month break from public life and acting to learn to walk again.

-In 2011, Morton wrote an open letter hoping her stepfather would get back in touch with her after being estranged for several years.
-However, it was revealed shortly afterward that her stepfather had died of prostate cancer four years previously.
+In 2011, Morton wrote an open letter to her stepfather, hoping they would get back in touch after being estranged for several years.
+However, it was soon revealed that her stepfather had died of prostate cancer four years previously.

 On 20 July 2011, Morton received an honorary Doctor of Letters (DLitt) from Nottingham Trent University, "in recognition of her internationally successful acting career".

+Morton is a Catholic and describes herself as 'quite religious.'

+Morton was appointed Officer of the Order of the British Empire (OBE) in the 2025 Birthday Honours for services to drama and to charity.